Photic sneeze reflex: Propofol-induced inhibitory suppression

 Uncontrollable sneezing during a periocular injection while sedated by propofol is likely caused by the drug.
 Propofol has been shown to temporarily suppress inhibitory neurons in the brainstem, which is also where the trigeminal nucleus – the "sneeze center" of the brain – lies.
 This chain of events leads to increased sensitivity to stimulation and reduced threshold for involuntary responses.
 In this hypersensitive state, the periocular injection stimulates the ophthalmic and/or maxillary branch of the trigeminal nerve, which results in summation in the trigeminal nuclei.
 This summation can lead to a sneeze in the unconscious patient.

 Corneal nerve prominence

-A small-scale study comprising a Caucasian family from Spain done by Sevillano et al. in July 2016 revealed that prominent corneal nerves might be associated with the photic sneeze reflex.
+A small-scale study by Sevillano et al. in July 2016, comprising a Caucasian family from Spain, revealed that prominent corneal nerves might be associated with the photic sneeze reflex.

 Management

 While this phenomenon is poorly understood, recent research has shown that antihistamines being used to treat rhinitis due to seasonal allergies may also reduce the occurrence of photic sneezes in people affected by both conditions.

-Those affected by photic sneezing may find relief by shielding their eyes and/or faces with hats, scarves, and sunglasses, or by applying transverse pressure on the philtrum with their finger.
+Those affected by photic sneezing may find relief by shielding their eyes and/or faces with hats, scarves, and sunglasses, or by applying transverse pressure to the philtrum with a finger.